It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-Since today's flight was so encouraging, the brightly colored version and How To e-book will be started shortly.
+Since today's flight was so encouraging, the brightly colored version and "How To..." e-book will be started shortly.

-The next prototype?
-A Barn-Door...
+What's the next prototype?
+A Barn-Door.

 Bob The Diamond Kite

-Darn thing keeps bobbing (the MBK Paper Diamond prototype)...
+Darn thing keeps bobbing (the MBK Paper Diamond prototype).

 OK, so there are two factors so far that could contribute to a bobbing motion.
 1) no bridle lines above or below the horizontal spar and 2) some flexing of the vertical spar when under varying load.

-Diamond kite copes with continuous Moderate strength air remains to be
+diamond kite copes with continuous moderate strength air remains to be

 seen.
 However, with extra bridle lines the chances are good!
 A little

-extra tail could be required but we'll see...
+extra tail could be required but we'll see.

 The story or stories above document actual flying experiences.
-My write-ups are definitely warts-and-all since things don't always go totally as planned.
+My write-ups are definitely "warts and all" since things don't always go totally as planned.
 However, half the fun of kiting is anticipating the perfect flight.
 When it happens, it's magic!

 As mentioned earlier, there's more kite-making info here than you can poke a stick at :-)

 The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.
-Every kite in every MBK series.